 Bladder cancer is the 9th most common cancer in Singapore.
 It affects both men and women, and is most often detected after investigation for blood in the urine.
+Early bladder cancer can be treated with minimally invasive surgery.

 Smoking is the main risk factor for bladder cancer.
 Other risk factors are exposure to industrial chemicals and long-term urinary catheters.